The Linera banner

 When Bob now adds a block to his chain that handles the two incoming messages, first Fungible::execute_message gets executed, and then CrowdFunding::execute_message.
 The latter makes another cross-application call to transfer the 10 tokens from Carol's account to the crowd-funding application's account (both on Bob's chain).
 That is successful because Carol does now have 10 tokens on this chain and she authenticated the transfer indirectly by signing her block.
 The crowd-funding application now makes a note in its application state on Bob's chain that Carol has pledged 10 Pugecoin tokens.

-For the complete code please take a look at the crowd-funding and fungible applications in the examples folder in linera-protocol.
+For the complete code please take a look at the crowd-funding and the fungible application contracts in the examples folder in linera-protocol.

 Printing Logs from an Application